ACRRM/curriculum-docusaurus/docs/rural-generalist/learning-areas/palliative-care.md

 #### AS.K.16

-Identify the needs of patients and families in regards illness, death and bereavement.
+Identify the needs of patients and families in regards illness, death and bereavement

 #### AS.K.17